 I also added a few more festive versions of the Christmas Gift Exchange Game in our shop here in case you want one to match an event theme.

-Left Right Poem Game
+Left Right Christmas Game

 This Christmas gift exchange game is all about being a good listener.
 Gather guests in a circle.
 Give each guest a random gift.
 Read them the left right poem.
 When the poem says “right”, they pass their gifts to the right.
 When it says “left”, they pass their gifts to the left.